sw-swatanabe/ucar-et-al-2021/README.md

 # these are the Matlab codes that were used in Ucar et all., Nature 2021

 # FLIM_analysis can be used to build lifetime images and A1% images and their quantification.
-  #For this program to be function, 'Read_PTU_tag.m', which is provided by PicoQuant, is required.
+  #For this program to function, 'Read_PTU_tag.m', which is provided by PicoQuant, is required.
 # FV_analysis can be used to quantify evoked-calcium transients.
 # linescan_analysis can be used to quantify release probability by using iGluSnFR linescanning data.
 # miniEPSC_analysis can be used to quantify frequencies and amplitudes of miniEPSCs.